 Chemical Institute of Canada – Hamilton Section Awards

-Three awards of $100 for the best three projects related to chemistry, chemical engineering, or chemical technology.
+Three awards of $100 each for deserving projects related to chemistry, chemical engineering, or chemical technology.

 Conservation Halton Awards